emersonrp/bindcontrol/README.md

             + Mouse controls can cover 90% of moment-to-moment interactions with henchmen, while the popmenu covers all other needed functionality

 * Popmenu Editor (beta)
-    * Install, edit, and delete popmenus in the correct game folder
+    * Create, install, edit, and delete popmenus in the game folder
+        + Requires telling BindControl where the game is installed
+        + BindControl can create the necessary folders in the game install folder for popmenus
     * Easy GUI editing and testing of popmenus
     * Generate macros to make popmenu buttons in-game